mihaitmf/vagrant-project-template/README.md

 - Example: `vagrant provision --provision-with install-packages`

 ### Git config
-Git user name and email are configured in the `config.env` file.
+Git user name and email are configured in the `config.yml` file.

 Default versions of `.gitignore` and `.gitattributes` files are auto-generated.